Student Experience Grants

 -

-We know that grant applications are not everyone’s expertise, so we recommend you discuss and refine your project proposal with the Student Voice and Partnerships team.
+We know that grant applications are not everyone’s expertise, so we recommend you book in with the Student Voice and Partnerships team to discuss and refine your project idea.
 Not only does this boost your chances but it’s an opportunity to master your grant writing skills.

 Contact the team by emailing studentgrants@latrobe.edu.au.